EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 #### !time \[expression\]

 This causes the event to occur at a specific time, such as "every Friday" or "every hour on Monday".
-This is powered by the recur library and supports any expression that library does.
+This is powered by the recurrent library and supports any expression that library does.
 Events will occur near the start of a second.
 Specific time zones are supported with olson format time zones, e.g. "!time Every day at 8:30pm Etc/UTC".
 If no time